f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Note: F5 Support requires a QKView file in all cases in which remote access to the product is not available.

-Qkview Creation and Upload via GUI
+Qkview Creation and Upload via WebUI
 ----------------------------------